 Personal development is a never-ending activity in every aspect of my life.
-It's better that I change actively, than sit and wait for others

 If I hadn't suffered from one myself recently, I never would've fully understood what a mental breakdown looks and feels like.
 I'm not sure anyone who hasn't experienced one can truly understand a mental breakdown, but we can at least try to spread awareness.
-That is what I am going to do for you within this article — tell you exactly what a mental breakdown looks like from beginning to end.
+That is what I am going to do for you within this article—tell you exactly what a mental breakdown looks like from beginning to end.

 To start things off, I would like to discuss the warning signs of an imminent mental breakdown that tend to be brushed off by our perception of daily life.